dmtryshmtv/dmtryshtmv.github.io/body.md

 In my free time I like to play guitar: I like [metal](https://www.youtube.com/watch?v=bUVcnsiRQ4M) and have hosted the local radio show [HEAVY](http://kdrt.org/program/heavy) with George Mossessian.
 You can hear some recordings I made in high school [here](https://soundcloud.com/braveyoungtimes) and see a cover video [here](https://www.youtube.com/watch?v=jtcjUgCWa8U).

-I also read science fiction and literature: I recently read Do Androids Dream of Electric Sheep and Zorba the Greek.
+I also read science fiction and literature: I recently read "Do Androids Dream of Electric Sheep" and "Zorba the Greek".

 I meditate as part of the local [Bird Path Sangha](https://birdpathsangha.wordpress.com/) (we sit on Tuesdays and welcome all): __________.

-[Spring 2018] Made a [Twitter bot](https://www.twitter.com/fromthehexagons) that generates "poetry" (by senselessly mashing together poems scarped from a site).
+In spring 2018, I made a [Twitter bot](https://www.twitter.com/fromthehexagons) that generates "poetry" (by senselessly mashing together poems scraped from a site).

-[Summer 2017] Made a [Twitter bot](https://www.twitter.com/break_words1) that misspells (almost) every word in the English language.
+One evening at Los Alamos, I made a [Twitter bot](https://www.twitter.com/break_words1) that misspells (almost) every word in the English language.

-[Summer 2012] Made a [Javascript animation](https://dshemetov.github.io/voronoi-centroidal) of Lloyd's algorithm for generating a centroidal Voronoi tesselation using d3.js.
+While taking a year off between undergrad and grad school I fiddled with d3.js and made a [Javascript animation](https://dshemetov.github.io/voronoi-centroidal) of Lloyd's algorithm for generating a centroidal Voronoi tesselation.

+# Links of interest.

+Someone made Conway's Game of Life inside the Conway's Game of Life: [that makes me very happy](https://www.youtube.com/watch?v=QtJ77qsLrpw).

+I have enjoyed reading blogs such as [Ribbon Farm](https://www.ribbonfarm.com/2017/08/17/the-premium-mediocre-life-of-maya-millennial/), [LessWrong](https://www.lesswrong.com/posts/QJRo5HZp9ZdzoK7x3/beware-social-coping-strategies), and [SlateStarCodex](http://slatestarcodex.com/2017/03/24/guided-by-the-beauty-of-our-weapons/).